Actipro/Avalonia-Controls/Documentation/topics/fundamentals/user-prompt/message-box.md

 If you still want to use [MessageBox](xref:@ActiproUIRoot.Controls.MessageBox) for advanced configurations, there is an optional `configure` argument to the [Show](xref:@ActiproUIRoot.Controls.MessageBox.Show*) method that allows you to define a callback that will receive the [UserPromptBuilder](builder-pattern.md) used for the [MessageBox](xref:@ActiproUIRoot.Controls.MessageBox) before it is shown.

-See the [Builder Pattern](builder-pattern.md) topic for more details on configuration options.
+See the [Builder Pattern](builder-pattern.md) topic for more details on configuration options, including a global configuration callback is always applied to a message box.

 The following demonstrates defining a `configure` callback to add a header message: